Authentic Lebanese Nana Mint

 When I came to the United States many years ago, I found it impossible to buy fresh Lebanese nana mint.
 Spearmint was of good quality but too strong for salads.
 I was finally able to get the starter mint from Lebanon.

-Now, even though it is 2023, one still cannot find fresh nana mint plants in the USA.
+Even now, one still cannot find fresh nana mint plants in the USA.
 I decided to share this rare herb with the many Lebanese expatriates in the US and with all other lovers of Lebanese and Middle Eastern foods.
 That’s how Mount Lebanon Heirloom Herbs ™ was founded.

 Organic to the Max: